 What most people don’t realize is that doing something and not doing anything are just the same.
 How is it possible?
 That when you’re bored you feel you’re doing nothing?
 Let me give some examples, just like sitting down on the couch and staring at the wall.
 What are you doing at that moment?
 Not “nothing”, but sitting down and staring, isn’t it?
 Not to mention you are also breathing that time.

 When you’re standing and holding your phone and waiting for a call.
 What are you doing?
-Right, standing, holding your phone, and waiting.
+Right, standing, holding your phone and waiting.
 When you try to do nothing and hold your breath for a minute, you are still doing something.
-Which in that case, hold your breath.
+In that case, hold your breath.

 Why You Can’t Wu Wei